 What to do if you break down in the UK

-However, there are some steps we’ll need you to take, depending on your situation.
+The safety of our customers and staff remains our top priority, so there are some steps we’ll need you to take, depending on your situation.

-If you break down in a safe place, we need you to use the free Green Flag app to arrange your rescue, if you can.
-Due to changing circumstances, we’re likely to experience long delays on our phone lines.
-So, the app is the quick and easy way for you to get our help.
+We need you to use the free Green Flag app to arrange your rescue, if you can.
+We’re expecting our phone lines to be very busy over the summer, so the app is the quick and easy way for you to get our help.

 Any customers with Business breakdown cover or an Excess policy should also call us on 0800 400 600 if you break down.

 Changes to our service when you break down

 While it’s no longer a legal requirement for people to wear masks in England, we’re asking any customers (that can) to wear a mask when we come to help.
 This is just as a precaution to keep both you and our technician safe.
 Please also keep wearing a mask if you’re in Scotland, Northern Ireland or Wales.